Mariano Gomez (priest): Legacy

-The people of Bacoor would dedicate a monument to him in the town plaza on May 8, 1923, which is the Feast of the Apparition of St. Michael at Mount Gargano.
 In 1972, as part of the centennial commemoration of the martyrdom of the Gomburza, the National Historical Commission of the Philippines presented a marker in his honor to the town of Bacoor through its municipal mayor, and his great grand-nephew, Pablo Gomez Sarino.
-A replica of the Gomburza monument in Manila was supposed to be received by Bacoor but never materialized.
+A replica of the Gomburza National Monument in Manila was supposed to be received by Bacoor but never materialized.
 The 1972 historical marker would later be replaced in 2021 with an expanded text and a bust monument in front of the church convent.